-Girls Leading Girls Tennis is Canada's first synergistic mentorship program geared toward the next generation of women.
-With mentorship, hands on experience, and the support from a group of like minded girls, we will get more young girls participating in tennis, sticking with the sport, and becoming great leaders.
+Girls Leading Girls Tennis is a synergistic mentorship program geared toward the next generation of women.
+With mentorship, hands on experience, and the support from a group of girls, we will get more young girls participating in tennis, sticking with the sport, and becoming great leaders.

 To create a synergistic program that encourages female teen players to continue to play tennis and mentor new female tennis players.